-Since blood sugar levels spike up and more insulin is released when you eat carbohydrates or sugar, the best approach is to follow a low-carb diet in order to minimise the amount of insulin being released by the pancreas.
+Since blood sugar levels spike up and more insulin is released when you eat carbohydrates or sugar, the best approach is to follow a low-carb diet in order to minimize the amount of insulin being released by the pancreas.
 Couple this with a good exercise routine where you get at least 30 minutes of exercise, 4 times a week, then you are on the right track.

 Step 3: Low-Carb Diets and Weight Loss

-A lot work has gone into studies about low-carb diets and type-2 diabetes.
+A lot of work has gone into studies about low-carb diets and type-2 diabetes.
 Since type-2 diabetes and insulin resistance are caused by the same root problem, a low-carb diet may be the perfect thing to help keep your insulin resistance at bay.
 When you manage how many carbs you eat, it can help you manage the amount of insulin in your body, which can, in turn, help you lose weight.

 Step 4: Restricting Your Carbs

 In order to lower your carb intake, you are going to have to limit the amount of certain foods that you eat.
-Avoid foods like toast, subs, burgers, mashed potatoes, fries, spaghetti, pizzas, crackers, breakfast cereals, rice, pancakes and other baked goods.
+Avoid foods like toast, subs, burgers, mashed potatoes, fries, spaghetti, pizzas, crackers, breakfast cereals, rice, pancakes, and other baked goods.

-Eliminate most fruits, milk and yoghurt, as well as any food or beverages with added sugar, including sweets, soft drinks and desserts.
+Eliminate most fruits, milk, and yoghurt, as well as any food or beverages with added sugar, including sweets, soft drinks and desserts.